 If you’re not 100% sure, it means there is a chance.
 And if there’s a chance, you shouldn’t resign.

-Whenever they resign, the position should be so lost, that with reversed colors they could beat me and the engine together with only 10 seconds on their clock.
+Whenever they resign, the position should be so lost that they could beat me and the engine together with only 10 seconds on their clock with reversed colors.

-So the answer to “when should you resign” is to ask this smart question...
+So the answer to 'when should you resign' is this smart question –

 “Would I win the same position with reversed colors against my coach and engine while having very little time on my clock?”

-If the answer is 100% yes, and the position is that lost then go ahead and resign.
+If the answer is 100% yes, and the position is lost, then go ahead and resign.

 You can also modify the question as you wish.
 For example, you could ask yourself:

 “Would I win this position with reversed colors against Carlsen?”